 Last month, when I was packing up my on-campus apartment and trying to unload my extraneous stuff, I avoided people for the most part, as much as I could.
-The reason was, everyone kept asking me the same questions, over and over again.
-Chief among the questions, was “why are you leaving?”
+Everyone kept asking me the same questions, over and over again.
+Chief among them: “why are you leaving?”

 I was always leery of this option.
 More loans?
 I was already looking at over $40,000 in loans to pay back upon my graduation, did I really want to raise that to $50,000 or higher?
 Of course, I’ve since found that I was absolutely right in my thinking… or, at least, I’m backed up by the financial advice over at MSN Money.

 Also, the article alerted me to another fun tidbit that would have sent me into a tailspin, probably around the beginning of my senior year.
-I didn’t know this, but apparently, there’s a cap on the amount you can borrow from the government.
-After hitting the $23,000 mark (I’m at $17,367 at this very moment), my loans would suddenly run out, and I’d have to scramble to start pulling in loans from private sources.
+I didn’t know this, but apparently, there’s a cap on the amount you can borrow in federal subsidized Stafford loan.
+After hitting the $23,000 mark (I’m at $17,367 at this very moment), my loan would have suddenly run out, and I’d have to scramble to start pulling in loans from private sources.
 No one ever alerted to me this, and I’m lucky at this point to have found and read this article, or I else I might have someday found a nice brick wall to run into.

 The end of the article offers some suggestions if you can’t borrow the amount you need.
 The first one, “Look for a college that wants you,” would have been useful advice three years ago.
 Back then, I was a cocky high school senior who was going to film school no matter what, and would find a way to make the money work.
 True, it was bold and courageous, but it also was a factor in landing me where I am now.
 The next suggestion, “Consider low-cost alternatives,” doesn’t apply to film students.
 Film schools make you go through their full four years – spending two years at a cheaper school will just make your degree more expensive, and take up two more years of your life.
 Thankfully, I knew this when I was applying, so I didn’t waste my time or money on some other school, and then transfer.